 When prospective parents embark on the surrogacy journey, they’re faced with a crucial decision: fresh or frozen embryo transfer (FET) cycles.
 This choice is as significant as finding the right surrogate because it determines the path to parenthood.
 In this article, we will explore the pros and cons of both options and shed light on the factors that should influence your decision.

-What Needs to Be Considered When Using an Egg Donor and a Gestational Surrogate?
+Considerations When Using an Egg Donor and a Gestational Surrogate:

 The steps involved in donating eggs and surrogacy are time-consuming and challenging, particularly if prospective intended parents choose to use fresh embryos.
 Why?

-- Egg donor and surrogate have to find time in their daily lives at the same moment.
+- Egg donor and surrogate have to find time in their daily lives simultaneously.

-- Menstrual cycles of the surrogate and donor have to be synchronized via medication.
+- The surrogate and donor’s menstrual cycles must be synchronized via medication.

 - With frozen embryos, the screening and retrieval processes have already been completed beforehand, so less coordination is needed.

-- Prospective intended parents only need to focus on the needs and the transfer timeline of the surrogate.
+- Prospective intended parents only need to focus on the surrogate’s needs and transfer timeline.